jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: Okay and that's good?

 A: That's wonderful.
-Just more concentrated in red blood cells than in white blood cells in that area..
+Just more concentrated in red blood cells than in white blood cells in that area.

 Q: How much value lost by freezing bone marrow?